0x7ffc/0x7ffc.github.io/_posts/2019-02-23-graph-traversal-made-easy-part-2.md

 ### Topological Sort

 Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge `u->v`, vertex u comes before v in the ordering.
-We can't have cycle here because the ordering'd be impossible.
+We can't have cycle here because the ordering would be impossible.
 The reverse order of the finishing times of DFS is the topological sort.
-It's better for you to understand if we just sovle a problem with it, It's a variation of the `Job Scheduling` problem: [alien dictionary](https://leetcode.com/problems/alien-dictionary/description).
+It's better for you to understand if we just solve a problem with it, It's a variation of the `Job Scheduling` problem: [alien dictionary](https://leetcode.com/problems/alien-dictionary/description).
 There is a new alien language which uses the latin alphabet.
 However, the order among letters are unknown to you.
 You receive a list of non-empty words from the dictionary, where words are sorted lexicographically by the rules of this new language.
 Derive the order of letters in this language.
 E.g. `["wrt", "wrf", "er", "ett", "rftt"] => "wertf"`.

 Let's build the graph (adjacency lists) first.